leoslamas/book-green-threads-explained/supporting-windows.md

 ### What's special with Windows

-The reason I don’t consider this important enough to implement in the main example is that that windows has more `callee saved` registers, or `non-volatile`registers as they call it in addition to one rather poorly documented quirk that we need to account for, so what we really do is just to save more data when we do the context switch and that needs more conditional compilation.
+The reason I don't consider this important enough to implement in the main example is that that windows has more `callee saved` registers, or `non-volatile`registers as they call it in addition to one rather poorly documented quirk that we need to account for, so what we really do is just to save more data when we do the context switch and that needs more conditional compilation.

 {% hint style="info" %}
 Conditionally compiling this to support windows correctly bloats our code with almost 50 % without adding much to what we need for a basic understanding.

-Now that doesn't mean this isn't interesting, on the contrary, but we’ll also experience first hand some of the difficulties of supporting multiple platforms when doing everything from scratch.
+Now that doesn't mean this isn't interesting, on the contrary, but we'll also experience first hand some of the difficulties of supporting multiple platforms when doing everything from scratch.
 {% endhint %}

 ### Additional callee saved \(non-volatile\) registers

-The first thing I mentioned is that windows wants to save more data during context switches, in particular the XMM6-XMM15 registers. it’s actually [mentioned specifically in the reference](https://docs.microsoft.com/en-us/cpp/build/x64-software-conventions?view=vs-2019#register-usage) so this is just adding more fields to our `ThreadContext` struct.
-This is very easy now that we’ve done it once before.
+The first thing I mentioned is that windows wants to save more data during context switches, in particular the XMM6-XMM15 registers. it's actually [mentioned specifically in the reference](https://docs.microsoft.com/en-us/cpp/build/x64-software-conventions?view=vs-2019#register-usage) so this is just adding more fields to our `ThreadContext` struct.
+This is very easy now that we've done it once before.

 Our ThreadContext now looks like this: